mho291/quantum-inference-protocol/README.md

-# Quantum Memory Inference and Unitary Construction
+# Quantum Inference Protocol and Unitary Construction
-Python implementation for inferring quantum model from a binary time series and constructing the corresponding unitary operator for quantum simulation.
+Python implementation of the quantum inference protocol to infer a quantum model from a binary time series and constructing the corresponding unitary operator for quantum simulation.

 The implementation follows the frameworks introduced in:
 - Quantum memory inference: Phys.
 Rev. A 101, 032327 (2020)